michelle-shoenberger/personal-project/plan.md

   - it's supposed to be a single-page
 - conditional routing - can I make a master route that goes away once logged in

+# Versions
+- 1

+- 2
+  - 2.1 - routing, children for expense page

+- change routing to be children
+- look into separate context files - with state
+- make separate api call folder

 # To do list
 - Setup django api
 - Setup budget react front-end

 ## Front-end work
 + navigation